Case study

 Tech decisions worth noting

-- Google Sheets as the database.
-Terrible at scale, perfect for a 200-row campaign and zero onboarding for the team.
+- Google Sheets as the database, deliberately.
+Terrible at scale, perfect for a few-hundred-row campaign.
+Zero migration, zero retraining.
+The team kept their workflow and gained the automation on top of it.

 Outcome